 - Pop those suckers open and bring in the new year!

 Funny side note: for any of you that may be thinking, "Wow, that looks awfully dark for champagne..." - yes, it is awfully dark for champagne.
 I didn't want to open the bottles and mess them up before they fully dried, so I poured apple juice inside of the glass for pictures.
 Yes...
-I said apple juice hahaha - and I had never had champagne before so I had no idea that it looked nothing like it.
+I said apple juice hahaha.
+I had never had champagne before so I had no idea that apple juice looked nothing like it (amateur probs).
 Gotta keep y'all on your toes!

 I hope you enjoyed this festive DIY and have a wonderful, fun-filled, and SAFE New Year!
 See you all in 2016 - I'm excited to see what this year has in store for us all!